 The truth is: no one has all the answers these days because this is an unprecedented time of change and uncertainty.
-To get your bearings and learn how to approach this time, read this post from Steve Blank, serial entrepreneur, investor, founder of the Lean Launch method, and Columbia’s Senior Fellow for Entrepreneurship.
+To get your bearings and learn how to approach this time, stay tuned into Steve Blank, serial entrepreneur, investor, founder of the Lean Launch method, and Columbia’s Senior Fellow for Entrepreneurship.

 After that, here are helpful resources we’ve gathered for you to lean on as you lean into this phase of your business, broken down by questions we have been hearing.
 There are also a few resources for grants and relief at the end.

 Q: I am overwhelmed and don’t even know where to begin.

 If you’re not sure where to start, here’s a resource from Brand Foundry VC that breaks down some common things to think about and how to tackle them, like: Operational Guidance; Going to Market and Still Winning Customers; and Managing Payroll and Layoffs.

 This piece from First Round is also a source of good advice: The Founder’s Field Guide for Navigating This Crisis — Advice from Recession-Era Leaders, Investors and CEOs Currently at the Helm

 Q: I’m worried about making payroll, runway, and other costs mounting – how do I manage my expenses in this uncertain time?

 Here are how many startups are cutting their costs in the short term:

 - Pause and defer all SAAS products that will not be used

 - Of course, any event and conference spend is already paused.